ripxorip/aerojump.nvim/README.md

 # aerojump.nvim

-Aerojump is fuzzy-match searcher/jumper for Neovim.
+Aerojump is a fuzzy-match searcher/jumper for Neovim.
 Its goal is to enable fast navigation through searching using the keyboard.
 It features several modes which can be used depending on your needs.
-By using an intelligent score system it will move the cursor to the best match based on your input.
+By using an intelligent scoring system it will move the cursor to the best match based on your input.

 ## Demo